UPDATE | Traffic light to be installed at dangerous intersection

 WSAZ did stories about this earlier this year when drivers told us they were concerned for their safety in that area.

-Mayor Edwards said in a Facebook post that West Virginia Department of Highways is considering installing a permanent light there and one at Sycamore Street and U.S. 60.
+Mayor Edwards said in a Facebook post that West Virginia Department of Highways is considering installing a permanent light there and one at Sycamore Road and U.S. 60.

 Traffic studies are underway in both areas.